simondankelmann/Bluetooth-LE-Spam/README.md

 This repository contains code for the investigation and experimentation of the Bluetooth Low Energy (BLE) protocol.
 Please be aware of the following disclaimers before using or contributing to this repository:

-1. Purpose: The code and information provided in this repository are intended for educational and research purposes.
+1. Purpose: The code and information provided in this repository are intended for educational and research purposes and is just a proof of concept.
 It is not intended for any malicious or harmful activities.

 2. Legal Compliance: Users are responsible for ensuring that their use of the code and information in this repository complies with all applicable laws and regulations, including those governing wireless communication and intellectual property rights.